cncf/tag-security/assessments/projects/openfga/joint-assessment.md

 ## Configuration and Set-Up

 * Default.
-Documentation describing the default configuration of the project with initial set-up instructions (link to docs is acceptable).
-Documentation should identify potential security risks/trade-offs of the default config.
+The default configuration of the project is described under the [getting started](https://openfga.dev/docs/getting-started) section of the documentation.

 * Secure.
-Documentation describing recommended secure configuration and set-up instructions, beyond defaults with justification for selection and trade-offs (link to docs is acceptable).
-* Advanced Secure.
-If applicable, documentation describing advanced settings for most hardened configuration of the project to include justification for selection and trade-offs (link to docs is acceptable).
+The recommended [production configuration](https://openfga.dev/docs/getting-started/running-in-production) of the project is described under a separate part of the documentation.

 ## Project Compliance

-This can be pulled from the self-assessment.

-* Compliance.
-List any security standards or sub-sections the project is already documented as meeting (NIST 800-53, HiTrust, etc.).
+There are no specific security standards or sub-sections the project is documented as meeting (e.g. NIST 800-53, HiTrust, etc.).

 ### Existing Audits

-If any audits already exist, link them here with the appropriate dates.
+A self-assessment has been performed but there are no project audits currently for OpenFGA.

 ## Security Analysis